klouderm/DNSC_6301_Project/README.md

 | **DELINQ_NEXT**| target | int | whether a customer's next payment is delinquent (late), 1 = late; 0 = on-time |

 * **Source of training data**: GWU Blackboard, email `jphall@gwu.edu` for more information
-* **How training data was divided into training and validation data**: 50% training, 25% validation, 25% test
+* **How training data was divided into training and validation data**: Scikit learn train_test_split() function used to partition data.
+Conducted two data partitions in order to create three datasets.
+50% training, 25% validation, 25% test
 * **Number of rows in training and validation data**:
   * Training rows: 15,000
   * Validation rows: 7,500